 PGY1 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy training.

 The UH Specialty Pharmacy PGY1 Residency provides a unique ambulatory care setting, taking care of patients in the community.
-Residents will be integrated among the various disease specialties including: oncology, rheumatology, gastroenterology, neurology, cystic fibrosis, and hepatitis C as well as within the main specialty pharmacy working with insurances, patient foundations, and patient grants.
+Residents will be integrated among the various disease specialties including: oncology, rheumatology, gastroenterology, neurology, cystic fibrosis, dermatology, fertility, and hepatitis C as well as within the main specialty pharmacy working with insurances, patient foundations, and patient grants.
 As such, the PGY1 University Hospitals – Specialty Pharmacy residency program prepares residents to be change agents and skilled patient care providers in community pharmacy settings, particularly those that include elements of specialty pharmacy care (i.e. specialty pharmacy, specialty medications, telepharmacy) given the program’s emphasis in specialty pharmacy.

 Residents will be prepared to incorporate effective and accountable patient care, provide medication management, and provide education to patients and the patients’ family members they will serve.
 Communication, precepting and leadership skills will be enhanced throughout the year.
 Upon completion of the residency, the resident will be well qualified to practice as a clinical pharmacist in a variety of community or ambulatory care settings or continue training in a PGY2 program.

 - Ambulatory Clinic Based Rotations (7)

 - Cystic Fibrosis

 - Staffing Specialty Pharmacy Services

 Electives Opportunities (2):